Welcome to baby sign language basics!

 Sign language has been used for over 100 years with babies who are either deaf themselves or have deaf parents.

-In the 1800’s William Dwight Whitney found that the language capabilities of deaf children using sign language were better than those of non-deaf children who weren’t exposed to sign language.
+In the 1800’s William Dwight Whitney found that the language capabilities of deaf children using sign language were better than those of non-deaf children who were not exposed to sign language.

 In the 1980’s Dr. J Garcia began teaching sign language to hearing babies and in the 1990’s, Dr.’s Acredolo and Goodwyn studied baby sign language in much more depth and found that there are many benefits to it.